ecamo19/learning_book/docs/how_to/use_sql.md

 ### Having

-IF  we want to filter groups
+If  we want to filter groups.

 ```sql